 - 2–4 months for a simple app (only several features and screens, simple design);

 - 6–10 for apps of medium complexity (more features, screens and graphic elements).

 - 8+ months for complex projects that require integrations with hardware or payment services, use interactive graphics or extensive backend.
 If this is your case, hiring additional developers and designers can help bring such products to the market quicker.

-To get a clear picture of how long it might take to build your app, read our dedicated article.
+To get a clear picture of how to start building your app with a roadmap, read our dedicated article.

 It is important to tailor the team setup to the expected challenges and tasks.
 While hiring too few specialists or hiring only developers of junior and middle level might impede and slow down the development process of a complex project, hiring too many talents on a relatively simple project will inflate the budget without an increase in quality or speed.
 A proper app development estimation helps tremendously in determining the correct size of a team, so that the development process goes at a conventional pace, without members constantly overworking and an unnecessarily stretched budget.

 Team members salaries

 App developers’ wages depend on their qualifications, skills and, more importantly, their geographical location.
 For example, the annual salaries of software programmers in the UK are around $60,000, while the specialists with the same expertise in Eastern European countries (Russia and Ukraine, for example) earn $25-30,000 per year.
 If your company is based in the US, Australia, or Western Europe, it pays off to hire an app development team abroad and save a significant part of the budget.
 Read more about factors affecting the rates in our detailed review of the cost of hiring mobile app developers.